|THE MIRACLES, SIGNS AND

 "And blessed is he, whosoever shall not be offended in me."
 (Mat.
 11:2-6)

-Note that John had previously heard about the works of Christ (Mat.
+Note that John had previously heard about the miracles of Christ (Mat.
 11:2).
 The Lord's answer to John's two disciples was "Go and show John again those things which you hear and see."
 These "things," these works were the works of the Holy Spirit, and those works proved that the Lord Jesus was indeed "He that should come."
-Likewise, the works of the Holy Spirit that followed the disciples from Pentecost onward, confirmed that the word was genuine, that it was indeed the word of the Messiah.
+Likewise, the works of the Holy Spirit that followed the disciples from Pentecost onward, confirmed that the word being preached was genuine, that it was indeed the word of the Messiah.
 It had nothing to do with the status of the canon of Scripture at that time.
 It was the physical proof to the Jews that Messiah had come to them, and if they accepted Him (Acts 3:19), He would return to earth in the same manner he went into heaven (Acts 1:11; 3:20), to bring to the "sons . . . of the covenant" (Acts 3:25) the "restoring of all things, of which God has spoken by the mouth of his holy prophets since time began."
 (Acts 3:21)

 When the Lord healed the paralytic man in Mark chapter 2 He first forgave the man's sins.
 This act caused the Jews to raise charges of blasphemy against the Lord, because although they rightly recognized that only God can forgive sins, yet they refused to believe that God "manifest in the flesh" was in their very midst.
-This Son of God revealed in human flesh was the one forgiving those sins.
+This God who had revealed Himself in human flesh was the one forgiving those sins.
 Thus they rejected the deity of the man Jesus.
 And during this confrontation the Lord made the following remarkable statement:

 "Which is easier, to say to the paralytic, Your sins are forgiven; or to say, Arise, and take up your couch and walk?